-MAMH supports the \$25.4M increase in H2 over the FY22 GAA, for a total of \$83.255M for this line item for FY23.
-H2 states that funds in this line item may be used for housing first and rapid rehousing models, transitional housing, and diversion away from shelters.
+MAMH requests a \$16.745M increase over H2 for this line item.
+H.4701 includes this funding.
+MAMH supports the H2 language which states that funds in this line item may be used for housing first and rapid rehousing models, transitional housing, and diversion away from shelters.